Birmingham, AL Drug Crime Lawyers – Polson & Polson, P.C.

 Drug laws in Alabama are complex and the penalties could be severe, which is why it is important to work with a Birmingham drug lawyer if you have been charged with a drug-related crime.
-Effective legal representation is essential from the beginning to the end of your case, as the prosecutor is likely to pursue the case aggressively.
+Effective legal representation for drug crimes is essential from the beginning to the end of your case, as the prosecutor is likely to pursue the case aggressively.

 The law has yet to catch up to popular opinion about drugs.
 Even though drug usage is widely seen as a medical issue that usually has limited negative consequences for the broader society, the law treats it as a serious criminal offense.
 As a result, drug crimes that seem relatively minor can have significant and unexpected penalties.

-An effective defense requires careful evidence gathering, strong understanding of case law, familiarity with local police, prosecutors, and judges, and a tenacious commitment to justice.
+An effective criminal defense requires careful evidence gathering, strong understanding of case law, familiarity with local police, prosecutors, and judges, and a tenacious commitment to justice.
 Regardless of the nature of the drug crime, the defendant deserves to have a dedicated advocate in court to assure lesser penalties.

 Examples of Drug Crimes

 Drug crimes take many forms.
-A Birmingham drug lawyer helps defendants to understand the breadth of the charges facing them and helps devise a customized legal strategy.
+A Birmingham drug crime lawyer helps defendants to understand the breadth of the charges facing them and helps devise a customized legal strategy.
 There are common examples of drug crimes common in Birmingham.

 - Possession of drug paraphernalia